artheadsco/yerslider/readme.markdown

 Latest Version History
 ------------------------------------------

+* **1.5.1** *2014-07-23*
+	- FIX Changed object key name 'class' to 'cssclass' in the thumbstemplates setup object because class is a reserved keyword in older IE´s.
 * **1.5.0** *2014-06-23*
 	- NEW Detachings, take some slide content and put it elsewhere.
 * **1.4.4** *2014-05-27*